mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 ### Function: `estimate_transaction_size`

-Given the inputs, along each input's destination that can spend that input (e.g. If we are spending a UTXO in input number 1 and it is owned by address mtc1xxxx, then it's mtc1xxxx in element number 2 in the vector/list. for Account inputs that spend from a delegation it is the owning address of that delegation, and in the case of AccountCommand inputs which change a token it is the token's authority destination) and the outputs, estimate the transaction size.
+Given the inputs, along each input's destination that can spend that input (e.g. If we are spending a UTXO in input number 1 and it is owned by address mtc1xxxx, then it is mtc1xxxx in element number 2 in the vector/list. for Account inputs that spend from a delegation it is the owning address of that delegation, and in the case of AccountCommand inputs which change a token it is the token's authority destination) and the outputs, estimate the transaction size.